 - After completion of the hearing, the Hearing Committee shall meet in closed session and prepare a written recommendation.
 Copies of the Hearing Committee chair’s report shall be forwarded to the involved parties within five working days.

 - The student may request a reconsideration of the case in instances where he or she is dissatisfied with the decision of the Student Hearing Committee.
-The appeal must be made, in writing, within five working days, to the Senior Vice President for Academic Affairs.
+The appeal must be made, in writing, within five working days, to the Vice Provost.

-- The Senior Vice President for Academic Affairs will review the complaint resolution and render a decision within five working days.
-The decision of the Senior Vice President for Academic Affairs is final.
+- The Provost will review the complaint resolution and render a decision within five working days.
+The decision of the Provost is final.

-- If the Senior Vice President for Academic Affairs is serving as a mediator in the case, then the President or his designee will review the complaint resolution and render a decision within five working days.
+- If the Provost is serving as a mediator in the case, then the President or his designee will review the complaint resolution and render a decision within five working days.
 The decision of the President is final.